top of page

 Formative assessment is key to adaptive teaching.
 During the lesson, keep an eye on how students are engaging.
 Use quick checks for understanding, such as exit tickets, or mini whiteboards and quick quizzes.

-Step-by-step instructions: Break tasks into manageable chunks, guiding students through the learning process.
+• Step-by-step instructions: Break tasks into manageable chunks, guiding students through the learning process and offering an opportunity to feel successful at each stage that is achieved.

 4. Make In-the-Moment Adjustments